 - U.S. Court of Appeals, Second Circuit

-Renée is a 2007 graduate of Georgetown University Law Center, where she served on the Georgetown Immigration Law Journal.
-She received her B.A. in International Relations from Stanford University.
+Renée received her J.D. from Georgetown University Law Center, where she served on the Georgetown Immigration Law Journal.
+She received her B.A. in International Relations from Stanford University, graduating in three years.

 Professional & Community Affiliations